 The Brier Island Trails Committee (BITC) is a group of community volunteers dedicated to building and maintaining the Big Meadow Bog Trail on Brier Island.
 Photo at right was taken early on Sunday, 4 October 2020 and shows mist rising from Bog.
 Photo by J. DeVries.

 BITC is a registered non-profit society, formed in 2017.
 The annual membership fee is $10.00 per year for an individual; $25.00 for a family; and $50.00 for a business or association.
 Meetings are open to the public and usually held at the Community Hall the third Tuesday of each month, except December.
 We follow the Public Health Guidelines Act for social distancing and wearing of masks.

 To create public awareness of the Big Meadow Bog restoration, BITC is building a wooden boardwalk and a groomed trail into the Big Meadow Bog area.
-The boardwalk, specifically designed for wheelchair accessibility, permits nature lovers, birders and individuals to venture much further into the Bog than would otherwise be possible and to observe plants and migratory birds.
+The boardwalk, specifically designed for wheelchair accessibility, permits nature lovers, birders, and individuals to venture much further into the Bog than would otherwise be possible and to observe plants and migratory birds.

 Phase One was 250 metres of trail, and was completed in 2018.
 From the parking lot, 40m of raised boardwalk crosses a salt marsh to a gravel berm (remnants of a former dam).
 On top of the berm, a crusher dust trail runs for 60m, continuing with 150m of floating (puncheon) boardwalk.
 At the end of this boardwalk a dry land trail extends to the right, ending at Jimmy’s Pond.

 The Mi’kmaq visited Brier Island to fish and hunt long before Samuel de Champlain mapped the area in 1604-1605.
 During the 1700s it became a fishing outpost for fishers from Maine, and a few families settled here during that time.
 In 1783 a number of American colonists who wished to remain loyal to Britain fled to what is known today as Canada; a number of these Loyalists settled on Brier Island.